psychemedia/storytelling-notes/undutiful-daughter.md

 And bmy me under the banks of green willow!'

 14 'I will make thee a coffin of gold that is yellow,
-I 'll bury thee under the banks of green willow;
+I'll bury thee under the banks of green willow;
-I 'll bury thee there as becoraeth a lady,
+I'll bury thee there as becoraeth a lady,
-I 'll bury thee there, both thou and thy baby.'
+I'll bury thee there, both thou and thy baby.'

 15 The sails they were spread, and the wind it was blowing,
 The sea was so salt, and the tide it was flowing;